Deltares/hydromt/docs/user_guide/data_main.rst

 From CLI
 --------

-When using the HydroMT command line interface (CLI), one can provide data catalog by specifying the path to the yaml file with the ``-d`` or ``--data`` option.
+When using the HydroMT command line interface (CLI), one can provide a data catalog by specifying the path to the yaml file with the ``-d`` or ``--data`` option.
 Multiple yaml files can be added by reusing the ``-d`` option.